Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 With planting season upon us, check with your local nursery to see if they give discounts if you bring back the pots and trays that you have at home from previous purchases (if still in good condition).

 If you are purchasing plants or flowers, sometimes if you look carefully you may find more than one plant in a pot.
 Take your time and find the plant that will best work for you!
-For a better value, I was able to buy one low priced pot and be able to plant four plants compared to purchasing the plants individually.

 This is a guide about save money shopping end-of-season plant sales.
 One easy way to save money on plants it to shop at the end of the season.